 What does a mental health counselor do?

-Mental health counselors spend their days enabling their patients and clients to live better, happier, healthier lives.
+Mental health counselors spend their days assisting clients to live better, happier, healthier lives.
 They do this through a variety of different activities, discussed below.

 Roles and Responsibilities